Wapakoneta Heritage Parkway

 The Shawnee Indians were driven from the southern United States in the late 17th and early 18th centuries by white settlers and Catawba, Cherokee and Chickasaw Nations. the Shawnee were given permission by the Miamis and Wyandots to settle in Ohio and following the French and Indian War, the Miamis largely withdrew from Ohio leaving the Shawnees as the dominant Indian power in the region.
 In 1782 the Shawnees occupied Wapakoneta after being driven from Piqua by General George Rogers Clark in retaliation for Shawnee raids on Ohio River traffic and frontier settlements in Kentucky.

-During the 1820ís public opinion concluded that “civilization” of the eastern Indians had not been successful and this opinion resulted in enactment of the Indian Removal Act of 1830.
-The Act authorized the President to exchange public land west of the Mississippi for all remaining land in the eastern United States and to remove the eastern Indians to the west at government expense.
-Consequently, treaties were concluded with the Shawnee in 1831 providing for cession of their
+During the 1820’s public opinion concluded that “civilization” of the eastern Indians had not been successful and this opinion resulted in enactment of the Indian Removal Act of 1830.
+The Act authorized the President to exchange public land west of the Mississippi for all remaining land

 Erected 2004 by Kiwanis Fraternal Order of Eagles 691 American Legion Post 330.

 Location.
 40° 34.251′ N, 84° 11.621′ W. Marker is in Wapakoneta, Ohio, in Auglaize County.
 Marker is on Auglaize Street (Ohio Route 501) when traveling west.
+Markers are on the west wall of the Chase Bank building, which forms one side of the pedestrian walkway between Auglaize Street and the river front.
 Touch for map.
-Markers are on the west wall of the Chase Bank building, which forms one side of the pedestrian walkway between Auglaize Street and the river front.
 Marker is at or near this postal address: 16 E Auglaize St, Wapakoneta OH 45895, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Dayton and Michigan Railroad (about 700 feet away, measured in a direct line); Wapakoneta All Wars Memorial (about 700 feet away); Congressional Medal of Honor Recipients (about 700 feet away); Dudley Nichols (approx. 0.2 miles away); The Shannon Stock Company (approx. ľ mile away); Wapakoneta (Wapaughkonnetta) (approx. 0.9 miles F5D Skylancer (approx. 1.2 miles away); Apollo Command Module and Gemini Spacecraft Mock-ups (approx. 1.2 miles away).
+Dayton and Michigan Railroad (about 700 feet away, measured in a direct line); Wapakoneta All Wars Memorial (about 700 feet away); Congressional Medal of Honor Recipients (about 700 feet away); Dudley Nichols (approx. 0.2 miles away); The Shannon Stock Company (approx. ¼ mile Neil Armstrong's Boyhood Home (approx. half a mile away); Wapakoneta (Wapaughkonnetta) (approx. 0.9 miles away); F5D Skylancer (approx. 1.2 miles away).
 Touch for a list and map of all markers in Wapakoneta.